minetest/minetest_docs/doc/http_api.md

 ### HttpRequestResult

-A table consisting of the following paramaters
+A table consisting of the following parameters

 * `completed`:
   * Boolean